Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 Index funds are naturally more diversified than investing in an individual stock or commodity.
 An index consists of at least 100 stocks for the Nasdaq 100, 500 stocks for the S&P 500, or even 3,000 stocks for the Russell 3,000.

-For example, owning an individual stock could mean that you experience regular price fluctuations of 5 or 10% in one trading day, whereas owning an index such as the S&P 500 means you may experience a price fluctuation of 5% only once every five years.
+For example, owning an individual stock could mean you experience regular price fluctuations of 5% or 10% in a single trading day, whereas owning an index such as the S&P 500 could mean you experience a 5% price fluctuation only once every five years.

 Indexing is a risk management tool that reduces risks through diversification.
 Diversification means buying many investments to reduce risks.

-The theory behind diversification is that you can lose all your money if you concentrate your investment in one sector.
-For example, a tech sector crash could wipe out a person who only owns a few technology stocks.
+The theory behind diversification is that you can lose all your money if you concentrate your investments in a single sector.
+For example, a tech-sector crash could wipe out a person who owns only a few technology stocks.

-Diversification tries to protect a nest egg by putting money into different sectors or investments.
+Diversification helps protect a nest egg by spreading money across different sectors or investments.
 The theory is that diversifying your investments makes you less likely to lose your money.
 Experts recommend diversification for people saving for retirement.

-Advocates believe the more diversification, the higher the margin of safety.
-Indexing is an effort to achieve a high level of diversification.
-An S&P 500 Index Fund includes 500 stocks in many industries and is one of the most diversified investments available.
+Advocates believe that the greater the diversification, the higher the margin of safety.
+Indexing is an effort to achieve high diversification.
+An S&P 500 Index Fund includes 500 stocks across many industries and is among the most diversified investments available.

 People who purchase index funds are buying a diversification strategy.
 They design funds such as the SPDR S&P 500 ETF Trust (NYSEARCA: SPY) to offer a high margin of safety.
 The hope is that SPY will retain value because it holds equity in the 500 most successful companies in the USA.